Environmental Law Lesson Plan:

 - Divide the class into groups of four.
-Pass out the ‘Hypothetical New Rec Centre’ to each student.
+Pass out the ‘Hypothetical New Rec Centre’ handout to each student.
 See attached.
-Ask each student to read the hypothetical, looking for the potential environmental issues that might be presented and have each group generate a list of issues,
+Ask each student to read the hypothetical, looking for the potential environmental issues that might arise and have each group generate a list of issues.

 - Walk through the issues and brainstorm as a class what laws might apply.
 Use the list of laws attached.

-- After the class has identified some issues and the law that applies, the students will be divided into three groups.
+- After the class has identified some issues and the law that may apply, divided the students into three groups.
 Each group represents an interest group.
 These interest groups include: